CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 Data must be specified as a universal spectrum identifier.
 This again can be sourced through several locations as mentioned above.
 The easiest ways are:

-1. Using [GNPS Dataset Explorer](https://gnps-dataset-explorer.herokuapp.com/) that enables selecting public data
+1. Using [GNPS Dataset Explorer](https://gnps-dataset-explorer.herokuapp.com/) that enables selecting public datasets
 1. Direct links from GNPS analyses
-1. User uploads via the drag and drop
+1. User uploads via the Drag and Drop

 A filled in USI selection can be seen below.